kensleDev/App-Support-Toolbelt/README.md

 # TODO

-- Add menus to settings file
 - Clipx not launching
 - Change Launch lintalist to MOD+x
+- Make Settings easier to use, GUI ?